 Relatedly, another spiritual danger we also observe nowadays, is people referring to God as their pal, so loving he wouldn't hurt a flea, the great grandfather in the sky.
 Concerning the concept of God judging a person who has sinned, you've likely heard someone say words to this effect: "My god would never do that!"
 We're seeing in our society what I call the "wussification of God."
 Yet, he truly is no wimp.
-People who make such statements either worship a false God or, if they are Christians, they need to learn more about the God who has revealed himself in the Scriptures.2
+People who make such statements either worship a false God or, if they are Christians, they need to learn more about the God who has revealed himself in the Scriptures.
+Misguided Christians who have not thought carefully and thoroughly enough about this matter are inclined to think that if they portray God as only loving, and not as a Judge, will cause more people to be attracted to and believe in him.
+That is an unwarranted assumption and Biblical heresy.
+Many, if not most, of the people who reject the idea of God as Judge, aren't all that inclined to believe in him period.
+Most importantly, we must NEVER change how God reveals himself in his Word...for any reason, even to try to help people believe in him.
+The God who calls us to be his witnesses, is who he reveals himself to be in his Word.
+Any other representation is a false god.

-His Word to us is very different!
+The one and only living, true, and real God's Word to us is very different!
 A key part of his holiness is his wrath toward sin.
 Sin and evil offend God who is most holy.
 People today are worried about offending someone or being offended; we should be most concerned about offending God!
 Another reason he hates sin and evil is because of his great love for his people who are hurt by sin and evil.